-This getting started series consists of 4 short tutorials in which we introduce you to Fuga Cloud and in where we help you to launch your first instance quickly.
+This getting started series consists of 4 short tutorials in which we'll introduce you to Fuga Cloud and where we'll help you to launch your first instance quickly.

 Log in to the dashboard